shouya/thinking-dumps/lazy/README.md

 ## Loli
 As I field to implement something using the lazy evalution theory, a new language was created.
 It was beautiful and elegant, and most important, it's adorable.
-I call she `loli`, suggested by [@codeotakuchiyan](https://twitter.com/codeotakuchiyan).
+I call she `loli`, as suggested by [@codeotakuchiyan](https://twitter.com/codeotakuchiyan).

 ![Loli's - Moegirl Wiki](http://static.mengniang.org/common/c/c1/Roukyubu.jpg)

-Loli is a lisp dialect that aims to be in research purpose, she so far implements [lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation) and [algebraic data types](http://en.wikipedia.org/wiki/Algebraic_data_type), other features are not planned yet.
+Loli is a lisp dialect for research purpose, she so far implements [lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation) and [algebraic data types](http://en.wikipedia.org/wiki/Algebraic_data_type), other features are not planned yet.

+### Data types
+There are two built-in data types:

+* integer (i)
+* lambda (λ)
+* reference, aka. symbol (r)

+And there are other internal data types, which are not accessible directly by the users:

+* application (appl)
+* raw lambda, ie. lambda without lexical binding, (λraw)
+* closure, ie. an expression with binding, (c)
+* typed value, ie. a value constructed by a type construtor, (V)
+* procedure, ie. built-in functions, (p)

+### Syntax